75 Hard Challenge: rules, checklist, and tracking

 They want the line to be obvious.
 They want a plan where the answer at the end of the day is yes or no. They want to stop negotiating with themselves over whether a walk counts, whether the last glass of water matters, or whether the photo can wait until tomorrow.

-That clarity is the appeal.
-75 Hard gives you fewer decisions and more consequences.
+That clarity is useful.
+It gives you fewer decisions and more consequences.

 Where 75 Hard gets difficult